dtoczala/watson-landing-page/README.md

 ### References for Further Reading
 - [Conversation with Alchemy Entity Extraction](https://kozhayasite.wordpress.com/2016/08/27/watson-conversation-with-alchemy-entity-extraction/) - great overview of Conversation concepts, and how to integrate with other Watson capabilities.
 Complete with a GitHub repo with sample code.
+- [Conversation Redbook](http://www.redbooks.ibm.com/Redbooks.nsf/RedbookAbstracts/sg248394.html) - A large document with some best practices and example use cases using Conversation.
+Very big, lots of details.

 **Intents**
 - [Defining Intents](https://www.ibm.com/watson/developercloud/doc/conversation/intents.html) - great starter page with video to help you in defining your intents.